JacksonStark/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2, optimal for those eager to learn the fundamentals of a Rails app.

 ## Setup